Welcome – Karibu to East Africa!

 English is the official language in East Africa; though Kiswahili is considered the second official language.

 A valid passport is required.
 It is advisable to seek information from our Mission in your respective country.
 Visas are required by all.

-In Kenya; the shift from Manual to E-Visa applications commenced on 1st September, 2015 as scheduled.
-Due to some of the challenges experienced, the Government has approved both processes (manual visa on arrival and E-visa prior to arrival) to run side by side.
+In Kenya; the Government has approved both processes (manual visa on arrival and E-visa prior to arrival) to run side by side.
 No time limit has been specified before the return to E-Visa only applications, but ample notice will be given when that time comes.

 While visitors to Kenya are now able to make manual visa applications upon arrival at the ports of entry, we recommend that intending visitors make use of the online application as much as possible.
 This will assist in identifying any deficiencies in the system and help to improve the process.